guoyu07/meta64/src/main/resources/static/landing-page.md

-## An Open-Source Portal and Content Repository
+## Meta64: Open-Source Portal and Content Repository
 Meta64 is an Open Source "Mobile First" Wiki-type content repository (or CMS) built on Apache Oak JCR and MongoDb with Google Polymer-based front-end.
 The **meta64.com** website is currently geared towards the web developer audience, and the development of the platform; but the technology itself is a platform for building portals.
 This "Portal Platform" allows users to signup and create accounts where they can host content.
 The content can be any kind of text, data, images, and/or binaries, and can be shared to other users, who can then browse and/or edit the content collaboratively.
 The goal is to create a portal that is somewhat similar to Wikipedia (collaborative editing and sharing of markdown), but having many Social Media-types of capabilities.
 Another goal, from a technology standpoint, was to use only content repository open-standards for data, open source APIs, highly scalable data storage, and a very modern Mobile front end.

 ## Technology Stack
-* Client: JavaScript, Google Polymer (Web Components), HTML+CSS, JSON-based Ajax, JQuery
+* Client: Google Polymer (Web Components), HTML, CSS, Javascript, Ajax
-* Server: Java, SpringBoot + Spring Framework, Apache Oak JCR (Lucene embedded), MongoDb, Tomcat Embedded
+* Server: Java, SpringBoot, Apache Oak JCR, Lucene, MongoDb, Tomcat Embedded

 ## Links
 [GitHub Main Page](https://github.com/Clay-Ferguson/meta64)